gamedig/node-gamedig/GAMES_LIST.md

 Unfortunately, only verified servers can be queried, for this you'd need a `accountId`, an `apiKey` and `serverId` (this optional, not providing this just returns the server list associated with the account in the raw object).

+### <a name="Hytale"></a>Hytale
+The query is done via the [hytale-plugin-query](https://github.com/nitrado/hytale-plugin-query) mod, make sure to configure permissions.
+One can also query a server which has the [hytale-sourcequery](https://github.com/physgun-com/hytale-sourcequery) mod via `protocol-valve` but this does not have official support.